Skip to main content

 Techniques Covered

-• How to make and equip handheld tool in XRCC
+• Using show tool node and equip node for handheld tool equipment in XRCC

-• How to use sound, image and light objects in XRCC to enhance storytelling
+• Using sound, image and light objects to enhance the user experience

 You can download the project files for this tutorial in two formats: a starter project for step-by-step guidance and a completed project for your reference.